 Volvo V90 reliability

 Volvo’s reputation for reliability could be better.
-Despite an impressive 10th-place finish in our 2020 Driver Power owner satisfaction survey and commendations for build quality, the brand could only manage an average finish for reliability.
+Despite an impressive ninth-place finish in our 2021 Driver Power owner satisfaction survey and commendations in 2020 for build quality, the brand could only manage an average finish for reliability.
 Hopefully, this is a weakness that will be addressed soon.

 Safety is a big part of Volvo's traditional appeal.
-The company has previously stated that no-one will be killed or seriously injured in or by a new Volvo by the year 2020 and if you look at the standard safety kit available on the V90, that sounds very believable.
-It's borne out by the car's crash safety rating, too – tests carried out by independent crash safety experts Euro NCAP resulted in the V90 being awarded the full five star rating, with an excellent 95% score for adult occupant protection, and a solid 80% given for the way children are looked after in an impact.
+The V90's crash safety rating is equally impressive, too – tests carried out by independent crash safety experts Euro NCAP resulted in the V90 being awarded the full five star rating, with an excellent 95% score for adult occupant protection, and a solid 80% for child occupant protection in an impact.

 Naturally, you get the legally required stuff like ISOFIX child-seat mounting points, electronic stability control, tyre-pressure monitoring, anti-lock brakes and a multitude of airbags, but this being a Volvo, there’s more, too.
 Volvo's standard-fit electronic safety systems were given a superb 93% rating by Euro NCAP in the safety assistance category.

-The V90 features the latest City Safety system, which includes automatic emergency braking with sensors that can detect pedestrians, cyclists and even large animals such as moose, deer and horses, then stop the car before a collision occurs.
+The V90 features a City Safety system, which includes automatic emergency braking with sensors that can detect pedestrians, cyclists and even large animals such as moose, deer and horses, then stop the car before a collision occurs.